The People's Network - What is it?

 The People's Network is a public-access internet service

-available in all Sefton's libraries, free to use for the first 30
+available in all Sefton's libraries, free to use.
+This means that

 As well as being internet-enabled, our People's Network